klaushofrichter/gcp-1/README.md

 A comprehensive Model Context Protocol (MCP) server that provides Star Trek quotes through resources and tools.
 Built with the modern MCP SDK v1.13.2, this server demonstrates how to create and deploy MCP resources for AI assistants.

-This project features a **shared library architecture** that eliminates code duplication across four different server implementations while maintaining consistent functionality and behavior.
+This project features a **shared library architecture** that eliminates code duplication across multiple server implementations while maintaining consistent functionality and behavior.

 The code was mostly created by Claude 4 / Cursor.